ibexa/documentation-developer/docs/templating/templates/template_configuration.md

 - `full` - used when the Content item is displayed by itself, as a full page
 - `line` - used when content is displayed as an item in a list, for example a list of the contents of a folder
-- `text_linked` - used for a text section that is a link
+- `text_linked` - used for a text section which is a link
 - `embed` - used when one Content item is embedded in another, as a block
 - `embed-inline` - used when a Content item is embedded inline in another
 - `asset_image` - used when an image asset is embedded in another Content item